HathorNetwork/rfcs/projects/ledger-app/0001-token-admin-methods.md

 - Minting new tokens and NFTs.
 - Melting new tokens and NFTs.
 - Delegating authorities.
-- Destroy authorities
+- Destroying authorities.

 # Motivation
 [motivation]: #motivation

-Today Hathor's Ledger app only allow sending transactions with custom tokens, so users and use-cases can hold and send custom tokens, but to create and manage supply it is required to use the software wallet.
+Today Hathor's Ledger app only allow sending transactions with custom tokens, so users and use-cases can hold and send custom tokens but to create and manage token supply it is required to use a software wallet.
-This design is to allow uses who use Ledger, a hardware cold wallet, to fully manage custom tokens without using any software wallet.
+This design is to allow users who use Ledger, a hardware cold wallet, to fully manage custom tokens without using any software wallet.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation